Thermodynamic Bethe ansatz and wall crossing for deformed supersymmetric quantum mechanics

 where $m_{12}=m_{1}-im_{2}=|m_{12}|e^{i\phi_{12}}$ and $\widetilde{L}_{a,12}^{\rm n}=\log(1+\widetilde{Y}^{\rm n}_{a,12})$. \eqref{eq:TBA-wc-gen1} and \eqref{eq:TBA-wc-gen2} provide a closed TBA system in the chamber crossing $\phi_2-\phi_1=\pi/2$.
 In this process, the effective central charge \eqref{eq:ceff-Z4} becomes

 where we have shifted the argument of the integrals associated with $Y_{12}^{\rm n}$.
 This provides the definition of the effective central charge for TBA equations \eqref{eq:TBA-wc-gen2} in the context of quantum integrable models.
-It is critical to note that the value of the effective central charge is invariant under the process of wall-crossing.
-The wall-crossing of ${\mathbb Z}_4$-extended TBA associated with other poles of the kernel can be evaluated similarly.
+It is critical to note that the value of the effective central charge is invariant under the process of wall crossing.
+The wall crossing of ${\mathbb Z}_4$-extended TBA associated with other poles of the kernel can be evaluated similarly.